Development of Final Fantasy XV: Versions and editions

-In addition to the standard release, Day One, Deluxe, and Ultimate Collector's Editions were announced.
+In addition to the standard release, Day One, Deluxe, and Ultimate Collector's Editions were also released.
 The former contained a copy of XV, an exclusive "Masamune" sword, and platform-specific elements such as Xbox Live avatars and PS4 themes.
 The Deluxe Edition additionally included a copy of Kingsglaive on Blu-ray, a steelbook case featuring Amano's official artwork, and promotional content in the form of an additional outfit for Noctis, and a recolor of their vehicle.
 The latter edition included the content of the Deluxe Edition, alongside a Blu-ray release of Brotherhood, a special soundtrack, a hardcover artbook, further promotional content in the form of in-game items, and a Play Arts Kai figurine of Noctis.
 Preorders opened on March 30, and the Ultimate Collector's Edition was limited to a 30,000 unit print run.
 A further 10,000 copies of the Japanese Ultimate Collector's Edition were produced due to increased demand, alongside further copies for North America and Europe.
 The limited quantity was due to the difficulties producing Noctis' figurine.
 No further additional shipments were created.

 In a collaboration with Sony, Square Enix produced a themed PS4 console bundle: dubbed the "Luna Edition", it came with the console, a copy of the game, a copy of Kingsglaive, and multiple pieces of DLC.
 The bundle was available in Japan, North America and Europe alongside the game: in North America, it was exclusive to GameStop.
 Europe also received a standard edition bundle with a plain PS4 console.
 Digital premium editions for PS4 and Xbox One featured added in-game items such as weapons and cosmetic elements for both the game and the console.
 Both versions also came with a season pass, allowing free access to DLC.
 Later, a "Royal Edition" was released on March 8, 2018, concurrent with the Windows version.
 The game includes all DLC released up to that point along with additional content including new boss fights, story sequences and lore.
 The Royal Edition content was also released as separate DLC for standard editions.

 A version for personal computers (PC) running the Windows 10 operating system was released on March 6, 2018 through Steam and Origin.
 Titled Final Fantasy XV: Windows Edition and developed in cooperation with Nvidia using an upgraded version of the Luminous Studio engine, the game includes multiple graphical enhancements, and comes packaged with all free and paid DLC released up to that point.
 A port for the streaming-based Stadia platform was released on November 19, 2019 as a launch title.
 It was developed in-house by Luminous Productions.
 The Stadia release featured all accompanying DLC and expansion material, and exclusive challenge missions.
-On May 21, 2020, the console version was made available in Japan through NTT Docomo's subscription service for streaming on mobile phones.
+The console version was made available in Japan through NTT Docomo's subscription service for streaming on mobile phones on May 21, 2020.